front-end-foundations/session1/readme.md

 [Text Book](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) -  _HTML5 and CSS3: Building Responsive Websites_ is available in paperback at the NYU bookstore or [online](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) in a variety of formats.

 [Server Space](http://oit2.scps.nyu.edu) - `http://oit2.scps.nyu.edu`, you will be provided with server space on an NYU web server.
-Your username will be the first seven letters of your last name + the first letter of first name. e.g `devereld`.
+Your username will be the first seven letters of your last name + the first letter of first name. e.g `jdoe`.
 (If your name is less than 7 characters, your username is your entire last name plus the first letter of your first name.)

 Test to see if your account is active by entering `http://oit2.scps.nyu.edu/~<username>` into a browser (note the tilde`~`, be sure to replace `<username>` with your username).